huykhoa11/Social_Media/README.md

 In each post, it displays number of likes and comments.<br>
 Before sign in, user can only see post title and post's image, can't like or comment.
 Furthormore, current user can also search for other user's information.

-At the end of the page, there is a twitter share button, so user can share link of localhost to Twitter.
+At the end of the index page, there is a twitter share button, so user can share link of localhost to Twitter.
 (Use "social-buttons" gem).

 <br>
 # Preview